mickael-wajnberg/mickael-wajnberg.github.io/sample_page.md

 ### 2. Work content

 On the plateform, I produced algorithms in C++ (with CPU parallelisation) to compute the rules from multiple algorithms that I used or designed during my thesis.
 It also includes an inference engine to apprehend the relational aspect through the AI concept of propositionalisation that comes from description logics.
-Results are stored in a SQL database for which I designed multiple queries and refined indexes to interact with a front end in React and a PHP Laravel backend (I did not participate in the front end development)
+Results are stored in a SQL database for which I designed the structure, multiple queries and refined indexes to interact with a front end in React and a PHP Laravel backend (I did not participate in the front end development and only in laravel queries in the php).
+I also developed a Python pipeline to produce multiple data visualisation.

+**key skills:** Artificial Intelligence, Machine Learning, Data Visualisation, C++, C++ concurrency, SQL, Python

 ### 3. Results